redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 ```
 ## You did it!

 Now that you did you can rest easy.
-You're authentication relies on just your database but also, if some bad actor got access to it the only user data you have is really the email address.
+Your authentication relies on just your database but also, if some bad actor got access to it the only user data you have is really the email address.